hassan-pmp/pmp/til.md

 **Step 2:**

 		- Who should be on my data governance team?

 		- What are our data governance policies?

 		- Which policies already exist around data usage, accessibility , and quality that align with organizational goals and regulatory requirements?

-	- **Ask your expert**:
+	- Ask your expert:

 		- What are the top-of-mind concerns you have about this project and why?

 		- What have we done in the past that similar?

 		- What do I need to know that I’m not asking about?

 **Step 3:**